 Factors causing loss or decline

-Good management practice:
+Good management practice for biodiversity:

 Specific wildlife species found in grassland habitats are protected under the Wildlife and Countryside Act.
 This includes intentionally or recklessly disturbing birds at, on or near an ‘active’ nest.